LIUBINfighter/Github-Projects/README.md

 6.  **Configure Sync (Optional)**: In the "Sync Options" tab, you can enable automatic synchronization and set the interval.
 7.  **Start Managing**: Click the GitHub icon in the ribbon or use the "GitHub Projects: Open Issues View" command to open the issues panel and start managing your projects!

+## Features

+- **Effortless Setup**: A guided settings tab for your GitHub Token, repositories, and sync options, including a token validation feature.
+- **Focused Issues View**: A dedicated sidebar to browse your GitHub Issues with powerful filtering (title, state, labels, etc.) and a one-click refresh.
+- **Quick Access**: Open the view from the sidebar ribbon or a command palette command.
+- **Smart Sync**: Automatic and manual synchronization with related commit counts for some issues.

 ## Design Philosophy

 This plugin is built on a few core principles:

--   **Remote-First**: The GitHub repository is treated as the single source of truth.
-The plugin provides a window into that truth.
+- **Remote-First**: GitHub is the single source of truth.
+This plugin provides a powerful, enhanced window into that truth, not a local mirror.
--   **Local Enhancement**: It enhances your ability to manage projects and integrate them with your knowledge base, all from the comfort of Obsidian.
+- **Local Enhancement**: We focus on connecting your project management to your knowledge base.
+The goal is to make Obsidian the ultimate starting point for your development workflow.
--   **Focused Actions**:
-    -   **What this plugin does**: It allows you to **view** issues, **link** them to your notes, and **convert** them into new notes for further work.
+- **Focused Actions**: The plugin helps you view issues, link them to your notes, and transform them into new notes.
+It does not perform two-way synchronization of Markdown content between GitHub and Obsidian.

-    -   **What this plugin does NOT do**: It does not perform two-way synchronization between GitHub issue content and Obsidian Markdown files.
-The goal is to link and transform, not to create a mirror.
+Additionally, I want to experience similar to that in this extension [vscode-pull-request-github](https://github.com/microsoft/vscode-pull-request-github).

+## Vision

+To seamlessly bridge the gap between ideation and execution.
+We believe that a great idea captured in Obsidian should effortlessly transition into a trackable task in your development workflow.
+This plugin aims to make Obsidian the most efficient and intuitive entry point for any issue-driven development style.

 ## Inspired By

 -   [Githobs](https://github.com/GabAlpha/obsidian-githobs)
 -   [vscode-pull-request-github](https://github.com/microsoft/vscode-pull-request-github)

+## License

 <!--## Vision(outdated)